How to Make Perfect Coconut Rice

 You can make this with long grain white rice and coconut milk, as well as long or short grain brown rice and coconut milk — see the recipe notes below for the complete how-to.

+This recipe is pretty versatile, and you can easily use one of a few different types.
 If your pantry is anything like mine, it’s typically stocked with multiple varieties of rice, so I’ve adapted the recipe over time so that it works perfectly with different kinds.

 - Fragrant long grain rice like basmati or jasmine rice (white or brown) is my top pick for coconut rice.
 Both varieties have an irresistible nutty aroma and elegantly shaped slender grains.
 Jasmine can be a tad starchier, which is absolutely delicious for a lightly sticky Thai-style coconut rice.

-What to serve with coconut rice
+Dishes to serve with coconut rice

-- Curry Chicken with Cauliflower and Chickpeas
+- Curry Chicken Naan with Cauliflower

 - Thai Basil Chicken